-This “Bourbon Capital of the World” is home to five notable distilleries – and will welcome a sixth in 2016.
+This “Bourbon Capital of the World” is home to six notable distilleries.
 Kentucky’s “Official Outdoor Drama,” one of the country’s most highly regarded Civil War museums and one of the most recognized structures in the world is here at Federal Hill, better known as My Old Kentucky Home.

 For those treasures and more, Travel + Leisure named Bardstown as one of “America’s Favorite Towns,” Fodor deems it one of “America’s Best Small Towns” and Kentucky has designated it as one of its six certified Cultural Districts.

 Picturesque?
 Yes.
 But the county seat of Nelson County, known for its bustling Courthouse Square, pulsates with personality, too.